-In each team, there are rules of operation and relationship, even if they are not explicitly formulated.
-If the rules are not previously agreed upon, attitudes can infiltrate (for example: "We never arrive on time anyway."), which can make teamwork unnecessarily difficult.
+In each team there are rules of operation and relationship, even if they are not explicitly formulated.
+If the rules are not previously agreed, attitudes can infiltrate (for example, "we never arrive on time anyway"), which can make teamwork unnecessarily difficult.

 That is why to write the rules and translate them into a document we will use the following format, and to fill it out we will follow the dynamics described below:

-- 1. Ask the group to hold a brainstorming session and think about: - What can prevent teamwork, and take note of the elements that can damage collaboration (i.e. only favoring own interests, not offering help)? - How do they want your team to do joint work: what rules should be valid for everyone on the team? - What standards should be applied concerning cooperative work with other teams? - Which striking name could be chosen? - 2.
-Then, ask them to write the rules down in a document and present their conclusions (in summary form, 3-5 minutes).
+- 1. Ask the group to hold a brainstorming session and think about: - what can prevent teamwork, and take note of the elements that can damage collaboration (for example, only favoring own interests, not offering help). - how do they want your team to do joint work: What rules should be valid for everyone on the team? - what standards should be applied in relation to cooperative work with other teams.

+- a striking name for their team. - 2.
+Then, ask them to write the rules document and present their conclusions (in summary form: 3-5 minutes).

-Case Studies
+Chapter 8 Case Studies